 If you wish to join the Society, you will receive a quarterly magazine packed full of interesting articles, information, and photographs.
 You will also be most welcome to join in one or more of the many aspects of volunteering!

 The objects of the Society are to preserve, restore and operate historic road transport vehicles as a permanent public exhibition and museum for the advancement of technical, historical and general education and for the permanent preservation, display and demonstration of historic road transport vehicles, equipment, machinery and relics of historical, operational and general interest and educational value.

-The Lincolnshire Vintage Vehicle Society gratefully acknowledges the encouragement and support of Awards for All, East Midlands Museums Service, Lincoln City Council, Lincolnshire County Council, Lincolnshire Heritage Forum, MLA East Midlands, North Kesteven District Council, Renaissance East Midlands, The Transport Trust, Waste Recycling Environmental Ltd and many other organisations, businesses and individuals.
+The Lincolnshire Vintage Vehicle Society gratefully acknowledges the encouragement and support of The Arts Council, Lincoln City Council, Lincolnshire County Council, Museum Development East Midlands, MLA East Midlands, North Kesteven District Council, and many other organisations, businesses and individuals.